o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-pp PROJECT_PATH, --project-path PROJECT_PATH`**

-  The path to create a new project at.
+  The path to your newly created project.
 The project's path can be absolute or relative to the O3DE development source folder.
-For example: PROJECT_PATH = `C:/o3de/TestProject`
+For example: PROJECT_PATH = `C:/o3de/TestProject`.

 - **`-pn PROJECT_NAME, --project-name PROJECT_NAME`**

   The name of your new project.
-Must be alphanumeric, and can contain _ and - characters.
-If the project name is not provided, this command will use the last component of the project path.
-Ex.
-New_Project-123
+The name must be alphanumeric, though it can contain underscores (_) and hyphens (-).
+If you don't provide the project name, this command uses the last component of the project path.
+For example: New_Project-123.

 - **`-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`**

-  The path to the template you want to create a new project from.
-The path can be absolute or relative to the default templates path.
+  The path to the template that you want to create a new project from.
+The path can be absolute or relative to the default template's path.

 - **`-tn TEMPLATE_NAME, --template-name TEMPLATE_NAME`**

   The name of the template that you want to create a new project from.
-If supplied, you do not need to use the `--template-path` parameter.
+If supplied, you don't need to use the `--template-path` parameter.

 - **`-prp PROJECT_RESTRICTED_PATH, --project-restricted-path PROJECT_RESTRICTED_PATH`**